Varun487/AIAlgoTrading/AITradingPlatform/UI/README.md

 ### Back tests Tab ![VARUNINCOMPLETE]

+- Add a backtest tab in side nav bar ![DONE]
+- Create a sample backtests page ![DONE]
+- Discuss exactly how page is going to look and work
+- Decide all REST APIs needed
-- All listed back tests report `card`
+- All listed back tests reports `card`
 - Filter according to all backtest attributes
 - Click on a report
 	- List all attr of back test